 Partners of the Heart – Orchestra

-As soon as the credits started, the applause inundated the auditorium where the film was being exhibited for the very first time.
-As pictures of blue babies fade in and fade out along with the principal contributors to the documentary, I sat and waited with anticipation to see my name appear on the screen.
-A few seconds later my name rolled by, Graphics and Photographic Animations: Luis G. Portillo.
-That was the very first time I had seen my name on a big screen.
+As soon as the credits started, the applause inundated the auditorium, where the film was exhibited for the first time.
+As pictures of blue babies faded in and faded out along with the principal contributors to the documentary, I sat and waited with anticipation to see my name appear on the screen.
+A few seconds later, my name, Graphics and Photographic Animations: Luis G. Portillo, rolled by.
+That was the first time I saw my name on a big screen.

 I had come to Los Angeles to attend the world premiere of “Partners of the Heart”, a documentary about Vivien Thomas and Alfred Blalock.
-Both Thomas, a black carpenter turned lab technician, and Dr Blalock developed surgical techniques to treat heart conditions, specifically the Blue Baby Syndrome, a congenital heart condition causing a blue tint on babies lips.
+Thomas, a black carpenter, turned lab technician, and Dr Blalock developed surgical techniques to treat heart conditions, specifically the Blue Baby Syndrome, a congenital heart condition causing a blue tint on babies’ lips.

-The journey into that auditorium at the Museum of Tolerance had started a few years before, when Andrea Kalin, the film’s director, had told me about her project in a hotel bar in Mexico City.
-I was already familiar with Thomas and Blalock’s story, I had read about them in the Reader’s Digest and I’d always thought theirs to be a fascinating story.
-Thomas, a black carpenter in Nashville in the 1930s is hired by a famed heart surgeon as his lab assistance.
-Subsequently, they both move to Baltimore where together they develop a technique, labelled by many as a miracle, which in time would save the life of thousands of kids around the world.
+The journey into that auditorium at the Museum of Tolerance had started a few years before when Andrea Kalin, the film’s director, had told me about her project in a hotel bar in Mexico City.
+I was already familiar with Thomas and Blalock’s story.
+I had read about them in the Reader’s Digest and always thought theirs fascinating.
+Thomas, a black carpenter in Nashville in the 1930s, is hired by a famed heart surgeon as his lab assistant.
+Subsequently, they both move to Baltimore, where together they develop a technique, labelled by many as a miracle, which would save thousands of kids worldwide in time.

 Although Thomas was the one who conducted all the experiments in the lab – and in a way was the first one to successfully complete the procedure in a dog, it was Dr Blalock the one who took all the glory for the procedure.
-In time, Thomas’ contributions were recognised; his legacy still lives on.
+In time, Thomas’ contributions were recognised; his legacy remains.

 When Andrea was ready for post-production in 2001, she asked me to restore and animate most of the photographs used in the documentary.
 That was the first time I did a job of such magnitude for a film, and I loved it.
 I wanted to do more of it.

-That evening, at the Museum of Tolerance, in Los Angeles, I realised that if I wanted to do more work like this full time, I definitely had to leave my job.
-Within a year, I had quit the IDB and was on my way to New Zealand.
+That evening, at the Museum of Tolerance, in Los Angeles, I realised that if I wanted to do more work like this full-time, I had to leave my job.
+I quit the IDB within a year and was on my way to New Zealand.

 Song Title: Partners of the Heart– 2002 Genre: Soundtrack Artist: Orchestra Composer: Joseph Vitarelli Album: Partners of the Heart